dlab-berkeley/LLMs-Exploratory-Research/lessons/LLMs-exploratory-research.md

 To get a head start on what the research design could look like, we can take the help of LLMs.
 This query can be as simple as "what does a potential research design for the following question look like" and can become more specific based on your domain knowledge.

+### 🎬 **Demo 3:** Drawing a research design

+Let's ask Perplexity Pro to give us a research design for the following question: “How do social pressure effects vary based on the source of the intervention (e.g., government agencies, non-partisan organizations, political parties)?”
+This was one of the questions it suggested for the prompt asking for a potential research question drawn from the Gerber, Green, and Larimer (2008) paper.

 ### 🥊 Challenge 2: Research Design Preparation

-Using an LLM of your choice, come up with a potential research design for the following research question: “How do social pressure effects vary based on the source of the intervention (e.g., government agencies, non-partisan organizations, political parties)?”
+Using an LLM of your choice, come up with a potential research design for one of the research questions from Challenge 1b.
 Here are some questions to guide your assessment of the LLM's output:

 -   What level of detail does it provide?
 For instance, does it tell you the sample size of your study?
 Does it suggest you should pre-register the study?